Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### The importance of proofreading

 Correct, consistent spelling is important to readers who use search.
 In-page search doesn't currently pick up misspelled words.
-If in-page search implemen&shy;tations develop such a feature, some users may wish to sometimes turn it off; even Google Search implemented a "verbatim" mode for exact matches.
+If in-page search implementations develop such a feature, some users may wish to sometimes turn it off; even Google Search implemented a "verbatim" mode for exact matches.

-Moreover, some search implemen&shy;tations (such as the one built into Firefox) support case-sensitive matching.
+Moreover, some search implementations (such as the one built into Firefox) support case-sensitive matching.
 Inconsistent capitalization of proper nouns, acronyms, and initialisms can make searching difficult.

-### Problem&shy;atic overrides {#problematic-overrides}
+### Problematic overrides {#problematic-overrides}

 Search is so essential to some users' ability to navigate that some desktop users enable "type-ahead" search, to automatically begin a search upon typing multiple characters.[^9] If you ignored my advice to avoid JavaScript, at least think twice before using it to define custom keyboard shortcuts which interfere with this type of functionality.
 I singled out type-ahead search, but there are countless other examples of uncommon keyboard behavior that JavaScript overrides interfere with.